muhammadsalek/statistics-for-scientists/README.md

 <details>
 <summary><strong>Do I need to know programming to use this textbook?</strong></summary>

 No. Every concept is explained conceptually and visually first.
-Code is provided for those who want to implement the methods themselves.
+Code (in R, Python, SPSS, STATA, and SAS) is provided for those who want to implement the methods themselves.
 </details>

 <details>
 <summary><strong>Which software should I focus on?</strong></summary>

 If you're heading toward academic research in health or social sciences, prioritize **R** and **STATA**.
 If you're heading toward data science or ML, prioritize **Python**.
-This repository supports both paths equally.
+All six published chapters support both paths equally.
 </details>

 <details>
-<summary><strong>Is this suitable for PhD-level research methods courses?</strong></summary>
+<summary><strong>Is this repository finished?</strong></summary>

-Yes.
-Chapters 13–19 in particular (biostatistics, epidemiology, and causal inference) are written at a level suitable for PhD coursework and dissertation methodology chapters.
+No — it is in early access with 6 of a planned 40+ foundational-through-advanced chapters published.
+See the [Chapters](#-chapters) table for exactly what's available today and the [Future Roadmap](#-future-roadmap) for what's coming next.
 </details>

 <details>
 <summary><strong>Can I use this material in my own course?</strong></summary>

-Yes, under the CC BY 4.0 license, with attribution.
-See the [Citation Information](#-citation-information) section.
+Yes, under the MIT license.
+See the [License](#-license) section.
 </details>

 <details>
 <summary><strong>How do the "Reviewer Perspective" sections work?</strong></summary>

-Each one is written from the standpoint of an experienced Q1 journal reviewer, highlighting the specific statistical issues that most commonly lead to major revisions or rejection.
+Each one is written from the standpoint of an experienced journal reviewer, highlighting the specific statistical issues that most commonly lead to major revisions or rejection for that chapter's topic.
 </details>

 ---